Soomaaliyeey toosoo

 "Soomaaliyeey Toosoo" ("Somalis, Wake Up") was the national anthem of Somalia from 2000 until August 2012.
 It was adopted by the Transitional National Government, replacing the unnamed former national anthem.

-Though contested, the majority believe the lyrics of the earlier Somalia National Anthem were composed by Yusuf Haji Adam and Ali Mire Awale.
+Though contested, the majority believe the lyrics of the earlier Somali national anthem were composed by Yusuf Haji Adam and Ali Mire Awale.

 History

 "Soomaaliyeey Toosoo" is a well-known Somali song that dates from the early 1940s.
-It was first composed by Yusuf Haji Adam and Cali Mire Cawaale. sometime in the 1940s.
+It was first composed by Yusuf Haji Adam and Ali Mire Awale, sometime in the 1940s.

 It was sung to mark independence day on July 1, 1960, and was regularly performed by children in the mornings at schools.
 "Soomaaliyeey Toosoo" was officially adopted in July 2000 to mark the 40th anniversary of Somali independence.

 In August 2012, following the endorsement of Somalia's new Provisional Constitution, "Soomaaliyeey Toosoo" was replaced as the national anthem by "Qolobaa Calankeed".